Table of Contents

 The chances of an accident increase the faster a vehicle travels.
 In addition, as a general rule, more speed increases the risk of serious injuries.
 A one percent rise in overall vehicle speed creates a four percent increase in the likelihood that a fatality will result from a motor vehicle accident.

-Also, drivers who operate a motor vehicle while under the influence of drugs or alcohol are at higher risk of causing a motor vehicle collision that results in serious bodily injury or death.
-Low blood alcohol concentration can increase the risk of a motor vehicle accident.
-If the driver has a blood alcohol content of 0.04 g/dl, then the risk of an automobile accident is even higher.
+Additionally, drivers who operate a motor vehicle while under the influence of drugs or alcohol are at higher risk of causing a motor vehicle collision that results in serious bodily injury or death.
+A high blood alcohol concentration can increase the risk of a motor vehicle accident.
+If the driver has a blood alcohol content exceeding the legal limit of 0.08 g/dl, then the risk of an automobile accident is even higher.

-Contact a reputable California law firm today to schedule a free consultation if you suffered injuries during a motor vehicle accident.
-The attorneys at an award winning law firm have decades of experience representing injured victims.
-We have collected over $500 million for our clients.
-Call a talented personal injury lawyer at (888) 488-1391 to schedule a free case evaluation with a California personal injury attorney.
+Contact an established California law firm for a free initial consultation if you suffered injuries during a motor vehicle accident.
+The attorneys at our law firm have decades of collective experience representing injured clients.
+Call (888) 488-1391 to schedule a free case evaluation with a California personal injury attorney.

 Distracted Driving

-Frequency and Cost of Crashes, Fatalities, And Injuries Involving Disabled VehiclesDrivers experience impairment while driving for many different reasons.
+One can become distracted while driving for many different reasons.
 Cell phones cause many drivers to look away from the road and ignore their surroundings while driving.
-Proper cell phone use is essential for optimal road safety.
+Avoiding cell phone use is essential for optimal road safety.

-Motor vehicle operators who drive while using cell phones have a four times greater chance of being involved in a motor vehicle accident than operators who use a cell phone while driving.
-Drivers experienced reduced reaction times when using a cell phone while driving.
-Drivers must have responsive braking reaction time and reaction to traffic signals to keep other drivers on the road safe.
-Drivers who use cell phones while driving also struggle to maintain their lane and keep a proper distance between vehicles.
+Motor vehicle operators who drive while using cell phones have a four times greater chance of being involved in a vehicle accident than operators who do not use a cell phone while driving.
+Drivers experience reduced reaction times when using a cell phone while driving.
+Using a cell phone while driving can make it difficult to stay in your lane, react to traffic signs and signals, and keep a safe distance between vehicles.

 The use of hands-free phones is also dangerous.
 Texting while driving is inherently dangerous and causes many motor vehicle collisions every year.
-Contact a prized California law firm at (888) 488-1391 to schedule a free consultation with a personal injury attorney.
-We have decades of experience representing clients in personal injury actions.
-Arash Khorsandi, Esq. and his skilled team of attorneys have collected over $500 million for injured clients throughout the State of California.
+Contact our California law firm at (888) 488-1391 to schedule a free initial consultation with a personal injury attorney.

 Unsafe Road Infrastructure